* * *

 MV: Hell, no. It was a big transition.
 I was crying for 6 months, “What did I do wrong, I didn’t deserve this.
 Why did this happen to me?
 Maybe I contributed to this.”
 And I was trying to find ways to save the situation or what was left of it.
 And there was no saving, because the more I tried, the more it slipped out of my hands.
 When you’re in trauma, you’re stuck.
 The trauma did something to me, which I’m still recovering from, but I know its not impossible to come out of it.

 At the time I was down, I got this email and the email had my name on it.
 It said, “[Redacted], life might be rough, but I believe in you.
 I love you. – Robin Sharma.”
 I read it and felt different.
 The next day another email came.
 Very motivational, very inspiring.
 “I know you’re stuck.
 You’re at the bottom.
 People have hurt you. – Robin Sharma.”
 Again, as if he knew what I was going through.
 Then another email.
 This was about, “Suck it up.
 Get out of it.
 That’s the only way.
 There’s a hero inside of you.
-World can’t wait to see it.”
+The world can’t wait to see it.”
 And believe it or not that email reminded me of my accomplishments.
 So I thought, “What the hell am I doing?
 My kids, they’re basically raising themselves, I need to get up and do something!”

 Most of us are programmed to believe this or that.
 Believe it or not, you’re living on a program right now.
 And I was too, its called the “Bollywood Dream Program.” – Grow up, get married, have children, be the best daughter-in-law, live happily ever after.
 That’s a F****** up program.
 We’re programmed that way since childhood.